MattHDwyer/YourBlog/README.md

 # Your Blog:
-YourBlog is a site designed so that people can sign up, create journalism/blog articles and then share them with the public for free.
+YourBlog is a small side project I've started.
+It's a site designed so that people can sign up, create journalism/blog articles and then share them with the public for free.

+Deployed: **coming soon**

 ## Purpose: